How do I create an effective product that represents my knowledge?

 Use a computer or other device with word processing ability to write your paper.
-Review "Step Six: Drafting, Integrating, and Balancing Your Paper" in this guide form Points of View Reference Center, Writing a Research Paper.
+Review "Step Six: Drafting, Integrating, and Balancing Your Paper" in this guide from Points of View Reference Center, Writing a Research Paper.

 Get feedback from your peers or your teacher as you write.
-Watch the video, Peer Review Commenting Strategies, from University of Minnesota to help you be a better peer reviewer.
+Watch the video, Peer Review Commenting Strategies, from the University of Minnesota to help you be a better peer reviewer.

 Determine the format for any additional presentations to accompany your research paper such as an infographic, graphs and charts, or images.
 For ideas, consult the presentation tools in GO!
 Ask, Act, Achieve.